The association the Mont-Saint-Michel Trail

 Its scientific committee

-The Scientific Committee meets once a year at the University of Caen, but the aim is to create a network of researchers that goes well beyond the borders of France, to support the development of the Mont-Saint-Michel Trail on a European scale from a scientific point of view, to encourage research on these themes and to promote the results achieved, by organising conferences, etc.
+The Scientific Committee meets once a year, but the aim is to create a network of researchers that extends well beyond the borders of France, to support the development of the Mont-Saint-Michel Trail on a European scale from a scientific point of view, to encourage research on these themes and to promote the results obtained, by organising conferences, etc. The Scientific Committee meets once a year, but the aim is to create a network of researchers that extends well beyond the borders of France, to support the development of the Mont-Saint-Michel Trail on a European scale from a scientific point of view, to encourage research on these themes and to promote the results obtained, by organising conferences, etc.

 Members of the Scientific Committee Association "Les Chemins du Mont-Saint-Michel" (2022)